 This doesn’t mean you should take your unvaccinated puppy to the dog park or a giant pet store where there have been hundreds of unknown, potentially unhealthy dogs traipsing through.
 But you can make responsible choices, allowing your puppy to interact with healthy, known dogs, puppies on the same vaccine schedule and neighborhood walks.
 Or you can always carry your puppy if you really don’t want feet on the ground.
 If you wait until your puppy is full vaccinated, you’ve missed their critical socialization period.
 Opting to keep your puppy locked in your home, not being socialized during this critical window is the worst decision you can make for your puppy’s future behavioral health.

-I have a lot of socialization videos from my recent board and train puppy on YouTube but here’s one with us at the park and Bruno learning lawnmowers and landscapers are safe.
-He wasn’t sure at first but then you see him looking to me for food.
+I have a lot of socialization videos on YouTube but here’s one of Bruno learning lawnmowers and landscapers are safe.
+He wasn’t sure at first but then you see him looking to me for food, because socialization isn’t just exposure to things – it is ensuring the dog has a positive association with those things.

 If you have a puppy under 16 weeks of age, schedule your new puppy and socialization consult now before time runs out and you miss the window to do all the important things to help set your puppy up for success as a happy, well-adjusted adult dog.